folio-org/stripes-testing/README.md

      The login button:              #clickable-login
      The logout button:             #clickable-logout

-Beyond that the UI module developer should assign ID's to actionable UI elements at least.
+Beyond that the UI module developer should assign IDs to actionable UI elements at least.

 Following conventions are suggested: